SorellaLabs/brontes/book/mev_inspectors/cex_dex.md

 ### Step 3: CEX Price Estimation

-To estimate the CEX price the arbitrageur traded at, we use two distinct methods:
+To estimate the CEX price the arbitrageur traded at, we use two distinct methods

 ### A. Dynamic Time Window Volume Weighted Markouts